SOFYANHABIB/Rental_Car/README.md

 <img width="1440" alt="Test Coverage" src="https://user-images.githubusercontent.com/95347464/153420757-165cb78b-556b-4967-b8a4-d3b288f615ab.png">

 3) The final building stage:
-Packaging the project into a .jar file using Maven clean and install.
+Compiling the project into a .jar file using Maven clean and install.
 Then doing the last git push of the project to the dev branch and merge it with main branch.

 <img width="1023" alt="Git Graph" src="https://user-images.githubusercontent.com/95347464/153508655-a6a0d3a0-ba11-4772-9abc-6c94ab27aa88.png">

 IV) RISK ASSESSMENT

 <img width="1376" alt="Risk Assessment" src="https://user-images.githubusercontent.com/95347464/153514054-43744eff-c952-46b9-afc1-4f945f75e746.png">

+V) WHAT DIDN'T GO AS PLANNED:

+In the final stage, I didn't find the main branch on my GitHub.
+I should have pushed my main branch to GitHub from the beginning instead of pushing the dev branch first.

+VI) POSSIBLE IMPROVEMENT OF THE PROJECT:

+- Building the other tables (AGENCY, CARS, CUSTOMERS) and establish entity relationship between them.
+- Adding a front-end (User Interface)